Myth - Cysts in Ovaries Are Cancerous & Cause Various Health Problems

 Fact – Not necessarily.
-They are nothing but fluid filled sacs which arise from ovaries.
-Majority of the times they don’t pose any health problems.
+They are nothing but fluid-filled sacs which arise from the ovaries.
+Most of the time, they don’t pose any health problems.
 They may be detected accidentally during a routine ultrasound of the pelvis.
 Many women have ovarian cysts at some time during their lives.
 Most ovarian cysts present little or no discomfort and are harmless.
 The majority of ovarian cysts disappear without treatment within a few months.
-Very small percentage are cancerous.
+A very small percentage are cancerous.

-Fact – Many occasions they are asymptomatic .
-If they are large they may cause abdominal distension, abdominal discomfort & fullness after eating, pain during intercourse.
-Only when they undergo complications like torsion, bleeding into the cyst or infection in the cysts may cause severe acute lower abdominal pain, nausea, vomiting, giddiness etc.
+Fact – On many occasions, they are asymptomatic (without any symptoms).
+If they are large they may cause abdominal distension & fullness, abdominal discomfort, & pain during intercourse.
+Only when they undergo complications like torsion (twist), bleeding into the cyst or infection in the cysts may cause severe acute lower abdominal pain, nausea, vomiting, giddiness etc.

-Only Polycystic ovaries with hormonal imbalance may cause menstrual irregularities & not all the ovarian cysts.
+Only polycystic ovaries with hormonal imbalance may cause menstrual irregularities & not all ovarian cysts may manifest so.
 Endometriotic cysts are the most important cause of painful cycles.
 The pain can be there before, during & after menstrual cycles.

-Myth - All Ovarian cysts cause Infertility
+Myth - All Ovarian Cysts Cause Infertility

-Myth – All cysts require surgery
+Myth – All Cysts Require Surgery

 Fact – Not at all.
 Small functional cysts less than 5 cm disappear on their own without any treatment.
 Only persistent cysts, large cysts with pressure symptoms, large endometriotic cysts causing infertility, huge borderline tumours, and suspicious cysts need to be treated.

 Fact – Not required at all.
-Cysts as big as 20 -25 cm can be removed by keyhole surgery by small cuts.
-Key hole or Laparoscopic or Minimally Invasive Surgery is a boon to the patient where even football sized cysts can be removed by pen sized cuts.
-As there is very less pain & minimal handling of the internal organs during the operation patient can go back home & get back to the routine as early as 24 hours.
-Gone are the days where they do conventional open surgeries for ovarian cysts.
+Cysts as big as 20 -25 cm can be removed by keyhole surgery with small cuts.
+Keyhole or Laparoscopic or Minimally Invasive Surgery is a boon to the patient where even football-sized cysts can be removed by pen-sized cuts.
+As there is very less pain & minimal handling of the internal organs during the operation, the patient can go back home & resume their routine as early as 24 hours.
+Gone are the days when they do undergo conventional open surgeries for ovarian cysts.
 Only suspicious masses or cancerous tumours need to be removed by open surgery.

-Fact – As there is 3-4 times magnification in Laparoscopic surgery, there is very good precision & perfection in Laparoscopic surgeries in detecting the pathology compared to the open surgery.
+Fact – The manifold magnification in Laparoscopic surgery helps in good precision & accuracy in detecting the pathology compared to that in the open surgery.
 The entire cyst is placed inside a bag & removed safely without any spillage.
-In addition it has so many advantages like small cuts, less pain, shorter hospital stay, significantly faster recovery time, can get back to the work at the earliest, no need of rest after the surgery etc.
+In addition, it has so many advantages like small cuts, less pain, shorter hospital stay, significantly faster recovery time, quicker resumption of work, etc.